 Although the youngest son, Henry, was not in the line of Abraham Lincoln, it is of some interest to note that he was called in later legal documents both "Yeoman" and "Gentleman."
-The humbler title was clearly not considered in those days as incompatible with gentle-hood.
+The humbler title was clearly not considered incompatible with gentle hood in those days.
 And "Gentleman" bore then, as still in arms granting countries, a definite meaning understood of all.
-Gentlemen were those who had the right, either by inheritance or by direct grant, to bear coat-armor.
-It is beyond doubt, therefore, that the Norfolk Lincolns, ancestors of Abraham Lincoln, possessed a coat-of-arms.
+Gentlemen were those who had the right, either by inheritance or by direct grant, to bear coat armor.
+It is beyond doubt, therefore, that the Norfolk Lincolns, ancestors of Abraham Lincoln, possessed a coat of arms.

-He was not mentioned in his father's will and it is probable that an estrangement had arisen between father and son in connection with Richard Lincoln's fourth marriage.
+He was not mentioned in his father's will, and it is probable that an estrangement had arisen between father and son in connection with Richard Lincoln's fourth marriage.
 This supposition is based on a suit in chancery brought against Edward Lincoln by his half-sisters, children of this fourth marriage.
-The occasion of this suit was the desire of the guardians of these young girls for they were minors at the time to win for them possession of the land which Richard Lincoln had arranged should go to the heir of his marriage with Elizabeth Remching.
-It is the documents in this suit that contain the proof of Abraham Lincoln's four generations of English ancestry Robert, Robert, Richard, Edward.
+The occasion of this suit was the desire of the guardians of these young girls, for they were minors at the time to win for their possession of the land which Richard Lincoln had arranged should go to the heir of his marriage with Elizabeth Remching.
+The documents in this suit contain the proof of Abraham Lincoln's four generations of English ancestry Robert, Robert, Richard, and Edward.

 Whether Edward Lincoln's defense of his patrimony was successful is unknown.
 Little further is recorded of him.
-Two of his sons were apprenticed to learn the weaver's trade indicates that he was unable to maintain the social position of his ancestors.
-His burial in Hingham churchyard is recorded on February 11, 1640.
+Two of his sons were apprenticed to learn the weaver's trade, which indicates that he was unable to maintain the social position of his ancestors.
+His burial in the Hingham churchyard is recorded on February 11, 1640.
 No trace of his wife's name has been found, but they had eight children.
-Thomas, the eldest son, came to America in 1633 and settled in Hingham, Massachusetts in 1635, the same year Hingham was incorporated on September 2nd.
+Thomas, the eldest son, came to America in 1633 and settled in Hingham, Massachusetts, in 1635, the same year Hingham was incorporated on September 2.
 Daniel Lincoln, another son, also came to the same settlement.